VoiceThread/nativescript-plugins/packages/nativescript-camera/README.md

 	<string>This app requires access to your camera to record video and take pictures</string>
 ```

-If you want to use the `saveToGallery` flag then you will also need to add the following (look at the example in `apps/demo/src/plugin-demos/nativescript-camera.ts` for a working example).
+If you want to use the `saveToGallery` flag then you will also need to add the following and request permission from user (look at the example in `apps/demo/src/plugin-demos/nativescript-camera.ts` for a working example).

 ```xml
   <key>NSPhotoLibraryUsageDescription</key>